thruston/tex-tristram/README.md

 This project therefore presents the text in nine separate PDF files, designed to be read in a PDF viewer that allows you to see two pages at once, like an open book.
-Each page break faithfully follows the page breaks in the original text, and includes all the dashes, asterisks, blanks, and catch-words.
+Each page break faithfully follows the page breaks in the originals, and the text includes all the dashes, asterisks, blanks, and catch-words.

 The spelling and punctuation is all Sterne's (as far as human proof-reading